prashanthgrebel/k8s/README.md

 8) Kube-proxy: enables the communication between the worker nodes containers

-# POD :-
+# Pod :-
-      A Kubernetes pod is a collection of one or more Linux® containers, and is the smallest unit of a Kubernetes application
+   Kubernetes pod is a collection of one or more Linux® containers and is the smallest unit of a Kubernetes application

 ```
 apiVersion: v1